If you are not having any fuel pump issues, the fuel pump should deliver fuel; from the fuel tank to the engine, at the

 #1- Over Heating The fuel Pump By, Running Low On Fuel

-Overheating is among the top factors in causing a fuel pump to wear out.
+Overheating is among the top factors, in causing a fuel pump to wear out.
 Automakers know this, and they take advantage of the pump’s location to help.
-Remember, the fuel pump is generally mounted on the bottom of the fuel tank, where it’s submerged in fuel.
+Remember, the fuel pump is generally; mounted on the bottom of the fuel tank.
+As a result, it’s submerged in fuel.

 This keeps the pump cool.
 But, only if there’s enough fuel to keep the pump covered.

 Additionally, if the fuel level gets too low, the pump can begin sucking in air with the fuel.
 To avoid issue “never let your fuel level get down, below a quarter-tank full.”

 #2- Contamination From Dirt and Rust

 You should keep an eye on your engine’s main fuel filter as well.
 Most fuel pumps will have some sort of filter to prevent dirt or debris from getting into the pump itself.
 But, here we’re talking about the traditional external fuel filter.

 It’s more focused on keeping dirt, from getting into the engine.